 Signals in VHDL can be viewed as statically instantiated, named communication channels.
-However, the semantics of passing values via signals is based on a low-level model of electrical implementation, and is significantly different from the forms of message passing seen in other system-level description languages such as Estelle [9, 15], SDL [10, 16] and CSP [11, 12].
+However, the semantics of passing values via signals is based on a low-level model of electrical implementation, and is significantly different from the forms of message passing seen in other system-level description languages such as Estelle [8, 14], SDL [9, 15] and CSP [10, 11].
 At best, VHDL signal assignment might be viewed as asynchronous unbuffered message passing, leading to loss of messages if the receiver is not ready to accept them.

-In a previous paper [3], we identify a number of issues to consider when designing message-passing communication mechanism in VHDL and discuss some of the alternatives.
+In a previous paper [2], we identify a number of issues to consider when designing message-passing communication mechanism in VHDL.
 The issues are:

-- 1. whether the message send operation should name a target process as the recipient, or a communication channel as the transmission medium; - whether message passing should be asynchronous or synchronous; - 3. whether to allow multicasting of messages; and - 4. how message passing integrates with concrete signal assignment.
+- 1. whether the message send operation should name a target process as the recipient, or a communication channel as the transmission medium; - 2. whether message passing should be asynchronous or synchronous; - 3. whether to allow broadcasting of messages; and - 4. how message passing integrates with concrete signal assignment.